HumabHatterZed/WhistleWindInscryptionMods/WhistleWindLobotomyMod/README.md

 you will be able to unlock 11 different achievements.

 ## 💌 Credits/Acknowledgements
-**Custom audio and music taken from Lobotomy Corporation; all ownership goes to Project Moon.**
+**Audio, music, and some artwork taken from Lobotomy Corporation; all ownership goes to Project Moon.**

 Artwork and coding:
 - WhistleWind